kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 It's just a little slower and that's okay.

+I just need to become a little more patient.

 And I know that many people find call center work difficult.

 And that's okay.